 The following is the text of the Bank of England Monetary Policy Committee comments following the July rate decision:

 The Bank of England’s Monetary Policy Committee today voted to maintain the official Bank Rate paid on commercial bank reserves at 0.5%.
-The Committee also voted to increase the size of its asset purchase programme, financed by the issuance of central bank reserves, by GBP50 billion to a total of GBP375 billion.
+The Committee also voted to maintain the stock of asset purchases financed by the issuance of central bank reserves at Stg 375 billion.